August 10, 2010

 Your doctor, nursing staff or social worker should be able to help you determine what types of activities might be best and direct you to community resources that can help.
 Medical centers or health care service providers that serve Alzheimer’s patients, such as adult care centers or home health care networks, may sponsor programs or know about programs in your area.

 One example of a beneficial form of therapy for people with Alzheimer’s is a therapy garden.

-Therapeutic gardens, specially maintained gardening facilities that help people remain connected with nature, provide benefits for a wide variety of people who are ill or recovering from illness.
-They are used to help people recovering from surgery in healthcare facilities, for those who are undergoing physical rehabilitation and for individuals with Alzheimer's disease who are living in special care residences or who are living at home.
+Therapeutic gardens specially maintained gardening facilities that help people remain connected with nature, provide benefits for a wide variety of people who are ill or recovering from illness.
+They are used to help people recovering from surgery in healthcare facilities, for those who are undergoing physical rehabilitation and for individuals with Alzheimer’s disease who are living in special care residences or who are living at home.
 Research indicates that physical as well as visual access to nature helps people recover from illness quicker, reduces stress and lowers blood pressure.
 Spending time outside helps a person maintain circadian rhythms (the sleep/wake cycle).
-There is also natural absorption of vitamin D when exposed to sunlight for brief periods of time, which is important for maintaining strong bones.
+There is also natural absorption of vitamin D when exposed to sunlight for brief periods of time, which is essential for maintaining healthy bones.

 Access to outdoor environments, in specially designed gardens can be beneficial to the physical, social, psychological and spiritual health of a person.
-A therapeutic garden can provide exercise to a patient through normal activities such as planting, weeding, walking and bending.
+A therapeutic garden can provide exercise to a patient through routine activities such as planting, weeding, walking and bending.
 Many of the same activities that occur inside a residence can be continued outdoors.
 For example, having access to a putting green is a good activity for people who have played golf throughout their lives.
 Adding play equipment to a garden will give visitors something to do with the resident while they visit.
 These are elements of a garden that help a person stay connected to the world around them.
 Therefore, everyone who uses the garden will benefit.